 Here is a series you might enjoy: The Language of God.
-In the bible, God spoke in a number of ways to His people, or the announce His presence, or His displeasure.
+In the bible, God spoke in a number of ways to His people, or to announce His presence, or His displeasure.
 Weather was one of the ways He spoke.
-Since God is the same today, yesterday and forever, it stands to reason that He might be speaking in the same way today.
+Since God is the same today, yesterday and forever, it stands to reason that He might be speaking in some of the same ways today.
 But do we hear Him through the clutter?
 Do we listen for Him to speak in these same ways?
 The world has changed, but He has not.
 Here are previous entries in the series-

 The Language of God: Thunder

 The Language of God: Earthquakes